jverzani/SymPyCore.jl/docs/src/introduction.md

 * SymPy provides a `coeffs` method for `Poly` objects, but `p` must first be converted to one.

-* SymPy provides the `coeff` method for expressions, which allows extration of a coeffiecient for a given monomial
+* SymPy provides the `coeff` method for expressions, which allows extraction of a coefficient for a given monomial